godzilla-reject/Mage-Metal_Backup/Character Creation Playtest 1 Packet.md

 >[!column]- ***Path of the Word-Caller***
 >> [!metadata] *Trained Perk: Word-Shaper*
 >>*When you become Trained in this School, you gain the following benefits.*
 >> You can freely shape the spellform of your Power Words.
-Any spell you cast with the [[Vocal]] trait can have an additional spell-shape applied to it (for a total of two, or three if you are Legendary in [[Meta-Magic]].)
-This increases by another additional spell-shape each time you gain a training level in this School.
+Increase the total spellform value of any spell you cast with the [[Vocal]] trait by 1 (and by an additional 1 each time you increase your training in this school.)
 >
 >> [!metadata] *Expertise Perk: Word-Speaker*
 >> *When you become an Expert in this School, you gain the following benefits.*